apache/pekko/docs/src/main/paradox/remoting-artery.md

 An association will be quarantined when:

  * Cluster node is removed from the cluster membership.
  * Remote failure detector triggers, i.e. remote watch is used.
-This is different when @ref:[Akka Cluster](cluster-usage.md) is used.
+This is different when @ref:[Pekko Cluster](cluster-usage.md) is used.
 The unreachable observation by the cluster failure detector can go back to reachable if the network partition heals.
 A cluster member is not quarantined when the failure detector triggers.
  * Overflow of the system message delivery buffer, e.g. because of too many `watch` requests at the same time